duartep8/Markowitz-Portfolio-Theory/README.md

 ## 📈 Usage

-Once the setup is complete, you are ready to run the main analysis.
+Once the setup is complete, you are ready to run the main analysis. (some plots need to run the plot_functions.py directly)

 Execute the `main.py` script:
 ```bash